CorndelWithSoftwire/DevOps-Course-Starter/README.md

 $ source setup.sh --windows
 ```

+## Setting up Trello

+You'll need a Trello account to run this project.
+You will need:
+* API key & token
+* Create a board to link this app to
+* On the board, create the following lists:
+    * Todo
+    * Doing
+    * Done

+After doing this, you'll need to fill in the empty values in the `.env` file that is created by running the setup script.
+* You may want to use postman to obtain these ids

+## Running the Application

-Once the setup script has completed and all packages have been installed, start the Flask app by running:
+Once the setup script has completed and you've setup trello as bove, start the Flask app by running:
 ```bash
 $ flask run
 ```